 Think solar is still too expensive?

 The cost of installing solar PV on your home or business has dropped 70% since 1998!
 That’s according to a 2015 study by the National Renewable Energy Laboratory.
-Combine this with effective community programs like Solarize and today more Americans, including the 22 customers who signed up in the first round of Solarize North Fork Valley, are generating their own power!
+Combine this with effective community programs like Solarize and today more Americans are generating their own power!

 While expanded financing options make going solar easier than before, many people overlook simple home improvements, many you can do under ten dollars, that can

 also reduce your energy bills.
 Best of all, anyone can do them!
 See below for more

 details about these improvements and then head over to the rebate section to find

 out how you can reap big savings even sooner!

 Energy Smart Colorado began in the Central Mountain region to provide energy efficiency services to Colorado residents.
 It has since expanded via partners like Source Gas to make their “Energy Smart Home Energy Assessment” available to more Coloradans.
 To learn more and schedule your appointment, call 1-855-372-5064 or VISIT THEIR WEBSITE

 DMEA also offers a FREE basic energy assessment.
 Details can be found HERE.